Kay Lahusen’s Gay Table

-Eric’s narration: Our destination is about a 20-minute drive west from the Wilmington, Delaware, Amtrak station, a route that takes us across the state line and into the Pennsylvania countryside.
-Turning from a tree-lined parkway onto a winding, leafy driveway, we pull up at the main building of Kendal at Longwood, the Quaker-run community where Kay lives.
+EM Narration: Our destination was about a 20-minute drive west from the Wilmington, Delaware, Amtrak station, a route that took us across the state line and into the Pennsylvania countryside.
+Turning from a tree-lined parkway onto a winding, leafy drive, we pulled up at the main building of Kendal at Longwood, the Quaker-run community where Kay lives.

-Kay [to Sara Burningham]: You do the audio.
+KL: [to Sara Burningham] You do the audio.

 Marj McCann: We have a white and we have a red.

-Eric: I’ll have a tiny bit of white.
-Just so I can… we can make a toast.
+EM: I’ll have a tiny bit of white.
+Just so I can, we can make a toast.

 All: To the podcast.

-Eric: If you were a tree… no, that’s the Barbara Walters question.
+EM: If you were a tree… No, that’s the Barbara Walters question.